A Guide to Configuring and Troubleshooting DHCP Snooping

 by Darin Knobbe, on Jul 9, 2020 1:45:00 PM

-During the course network operations, DHCP snooping issues have often times come up from our clients and their engineering teams.
+During the course network operations, DHCP snooping issues have often come up from our clients and their engineering teams.
 When they explain their situation, it boils down to being familiar with DHCP and having the confidence to handle the conditions.
-Today, we outline a resource to focus on DHCP Snooping troubleshooting and configuration.
+Today, we outline a resource to focus on DHCP snooping troubleshooting and configuration.

 As a layer 2 security technology incorporated into the operating system, DHCP prevents unauthorized DHCP servers offering IP addresses to DHCP clients.

 Dynamic Host Configuration Protocol (DHCP) is at the heart of assigning IP addresses.
 The keyword in DHCP is "protocol", or the guiding rules and process for Internet connections for everyone, everywhere.
 DHCP is consistent, accurate and works the same for every computer.
 DHCP performs the below activities to handle DHCP issues in production networks.
 By default, DHCP is disabled.
 The first step is to enable DHCP per VLAN, then the snooping feature performs the following:

 - Checks DHCP messages received from untrusted sources and filter all invalid messages